I thought I was Born Again?

 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love.
 (Ephesians 1:4)

-Partly because of the case and condition of men, which requires it; for whereas the chosen people of Yehovah (God), are predestinated to the adoption of children, and are taken into the family of Yehovah, and are heirs to the inheritance.
+Salvation is by grace and mercy, not works.
+Being born again involves repentance, baptism in Yehoshua's name, regeneration, and receiving the Holy Spirit, verified by speaking in tongues.
+Partly because of the case and condition of men, which requires it; for whereas those chosen are predestinated to the adoption of children, are taken into the family of Yehovah, and are heirs to the inheritance.

-It is necessary they should have a nature, temper, and disposition of mind, suitable to the inheritance they are to enjoy; which they have not in their natural estate, and which is conveyed to them in regeneration and after they have grown in Messiah (Christ).
+It is necessary that they should have a nature, temper, and disposition of mind, suitable to the inheritance they are to enjoy, which they have not in their natural estate, and which is conveyed to them in regeneration and after they have grown in Messiah (Christ).

 For what the law could not do, in that it was weak through the flesh, Yehovah sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against Elohim: for it is not subject to the law of Elohim, neither indeed can be.
 So then they that are in the flesh cannot please Elohim.
 (Romans 8:3-8)